Support for our students

 Frequently asked questions

-Most students purchase a bike, electric scooter or skate board to go around town.
+Most students purchase a bike or skate board to go around town.

 Whilst the training is intense (Monday to Friday) some students work in the evenings and weekends.
 Typically in hospitality, teaching in the community and babysitting.